AlexSlobodskoj/AlexSlobodskoj/README.md

 ## Hi there 👋

-I'm a bridge between business challenges and data-driven solutions.
+I'm a Business Intelligence Analyst focused on marketing and product analytics - helping teams reduce churn, optimize funnels, and identify high-value customer segments.

-Focusing on product growth and marketing efficiency in financial services.
-I help businesses reduce churn rates, optimize marketing funnels, and identify segments with the highest lifetime value (LTV).
-Understanding business needs, asking the right questions, and translating requirements into actionable insights - that's what empowers teams to make informed, effective decisions.
+I build automated data visualization solutions and reporting systems (Tableau, SQL, Python) that make the right numbers visible to the right people at the right time.

 Key areas of expertise:

-• Ad-hoc analytics: extracting hidden insights to solve immediate business problems (e.g., identified a 15% drop in ROAS across ad networks)
+• Ad-hoc analytics: extracting hidden insights to solve immediate business problems

-• Data analysis: leveraging SQL and Python to extract, clean, and analyze datasets for 3 cross-functional teams
+• Data analysis: leveraging SQL and Python to extract, clean, and analyze datasets for cross-functional teams

-• Data visualization: building 40+ interactive dashboards in Tableau and Superset for daily operational and strategic monitoring
+• Data visualization: building interactive dashboards in Tableau for daily operational and strategic monitoring

-• Process optimization: automating reporting to streamline operations, saving the team 15+ hours of manual work per week
+• Process optimization: automating reporting to streamline operations, saving the team of manual work per week

 Currently seeking new opportunities to leverage BI analytical expertise to drive growth.